 Giggles.
 Eggs.
 And…

-I didn’t the reason why.
+I didn’t hear the reason.
 I never would.

-My dad burst in the room and there were the usual hugs and screams and kisses that made the beautiful mess of family.
+My dad burst in the room and there were the usual hugs and screams and kisses that daddy was home.
 I turned to my breakfast at the table as they mobbed him, focused on the food in front of me until Richard yelled out a question.

 “What are those tickets for?”

 Both my mom and I spun around so quickly it must have looked comical.
-My dad grinned, probably because he was getting exactly the reaction he wanted from the six shuttle tickets in his hand.
+My dad grinned, getting the reaction he wanted from the six shuttle tickets in his hand.

 They were orange.
-That meant round trip to the local station.
+That meant round-trip.
+That meant we could go to the festival.